 As we shared in our recent 2021 Edition of the Ultimate Guide to International Banking, there are some radically important changes coming that will impact banking for everyone.

-But, these changes will have an outsized impact on banking for digital nomads.
+But, these changes will have an outsized impact on banks for digital nomads.

 In other words, a few of the existing banking difficulties and inconveniences that currently exist for digital nomads will become more pressing.
 This also means they’ll become more widespread, and more difficult to overcome in the future.

 Here’s a look at the top 3 changes digital nomads need to watch out for now:

 #1.
 Personal Tax Residency When Opening a Digital Nomad Bank Account

 Many digital nomads live across several countries throughout the year and don’t establish tax residency in any one country.
 And while this might be totally fine for you personally, it’s not great for banking.
 In fact, it’s becoming increasingly difficult to open a bank account without a tax identification number.

 Plus, not establishing tax residency has unintended tax reporting consequences that most people are totally unaware of.
 But, we’ll get into that another day…

 Yes, there are exceptions.
 But such banks tend to be better suited to transactional banking rather than storing your money medium or long term.